Lawrence College

 • Senior School — the culmination of the Gallian experience, preparing students for university and beyond

 The college is governed by a Governing Body under the authority of the Government of Pakistan and the Punjab government.
-The Principal is the senior-most academic and administrative officer, supported by vice-principals, housemasters, and a dedicated teaching faculty.
+The current Principal is Brig.
+Jawad Ahmed Zaka, SI(M) (Retd), who leads the college with a vision of holistic excellence and character-building.
+The Principal is supported by vice-principals, housemasters, and a dedicated teaching faculty of over 80 staff across all three schools.

 Location & Setting